yimingweng/genome_assembling_of_gelechiid_moths/note.md

         32      Missing BUSCOs (M)
         2124    Total BUSCO groups searched
 ```
-3. The result of busco looks good, it has the completeness (C) of **98.1%** but like it is expected, the duplication rate is a bit high (it's **2.3%** and usually I see duplucation rate between 0.5%-2%).
+3. The result of busco looks good, it has the completeness (C) of **98.1%** but like it is expected, the duplication rate is a bit high (it's **2.3%** and usually I see duplication rate between 0.5%-2%).
 So let's go over the [purge_haplotigs pipeline](https://bitbucket.org/mroachawri/purge_haplotigs/src/master/).
 There are several steps in this pipeline, let's do it step by step.
 -  step 1: map the raw reads (subreads) to the target genome assembly.

 ```